Tocqueville Asset Management L.P. Sells 1,055 Shares of The Interpublic Group of Companies, Inc. (NYSE:IPG)

-Tocqueville Asset Management L.P. trimmed its stake in The Interpublic Group of Companies, Inc. (NYSE:IPG – Free Report) by 2.3% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 45,193 shares of the business services provider’s stock after selling 1,055 shares during the period.
-Tocqueville Asset Management L.P.’s holdings in Interpublic Group of Companies were worth $1,683,000 as of its most recent SEC filing.
+Tocqueville Asset Management L.P. trimmed its holdings in The Interpublic Group of Companies, Inc. (NYSE:IPG – Free Report) by 2.3% in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 45,193 shares of the business services provider’s stock after selling 1,055 shares during the quarter.
+Tocqueville Asset Management L.P.’s holdings in Interpublic Group of Companies were worth $1,683,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the stock.
-Compass Wealth Management LLC acquired a new stake in shares of Interpublic Group of Companies during the fourth quarter worth approximately $25,000.
-HHM Wealth Advisors LLC acquired a new stake in shares of Interpublic Group of Companies during the first quarter worth approximately $33,000.
-Operose Advisors LLC acquired a new stake in shares of Interpublic Group of Companies during the first quarter worth approximately $37,000.
-Compagnie Lombard Odier SCmA acquired a new stake in shares of Interpublic Group of Companies during the fourth quarter worth approximately $34,000.
-Finally, Resurgent Financial Advisors LLC acquired a new stake in shares of Interpublic Group of Companies in the fourth quarter valued at approximately $34,000.
+A number of other institutional investors have also made changes to their positions in IPG.
+Compass Wealth Management LLC bought a new stake in Interpublic Group of Companies during the 4th quarter worth about $25,000.
+HHM Wealth Advisors LLC bought a new stake in Interpublic Group of Companies during the 1st quarter worth about $33,000.
+Compagnie Lombard Odier SCmA bought a new stake in Interpublic Group of Companies during the 4th quarter worth about $34,000.
+Resurgent Financial Advisors LLC bought a new stake in Interpublic Group of Companies during the 4th quarter worth about $34,000.
+Finally, Operose Advisors LLC acquired a new position in shares of Interpublic Group of Companies during the 1st quarter worth about $37,000.
 98.45% of the stock is owned by institutional investors.

 Interpublic Group of Companies Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Friday, September 15th.
-Investors of record on Friday, September 1st will be given a dividend of $0.31 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, September 15th.
+Shareholders of record on Friday, September 1st will be given a $0.31 dividend.
+This represents a $1.24 dividend on an annualized basis and a yield of 3.83%.
 The ex-dividend date of this dividend is Thursday, August 31st.
-This represents a $1.24 annualized dividend and a dividend yield of 3.83%.
-Interpublic Group of Companies’s dividend payout ratio is 51.45%.
+Interpublic Group of Companies’s dividend payout ratio is presently 51.45%.

-IPG has been the subject of a number of research reports.
-Citigroup lowered their price target on shares of Interpublic Group of Companies from $45.00 to $43.00 and set a “buy” rating for the company in a report on Monday, July 24th.
-Wells Fargo & Company cut shares of Interpublic Group of Companies from an “overweight” rating to an “equal weight” rating and reduced their price target for the stock from $43.00 to $33.00 in a research report on Monday, July 24th.
-Barclays reduced their price target on shares of Interpublic Group of Companies from $42.00 to $40.00 in a research report on Friday, April 28th.
-Morgan Stanley reduced their price target on shares of Interpublic Group of Companies from $42.00 to $38.00 and set an “equal weight” rating on the stock in a research report on Monday, July 24th.
-Finally, Bank of America cut their price objective on shares of Interpublic Group of Companies from $44.00 to $42.00 and set a “buy” rating on the stock in a research report on Monday, July 24th.
-Seven research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $39.00.
+Several equities analysts have recently issued reports on IPG shares.
+Bank of America decreased their target price on Interpublic Group of Companies from $44.00 to $42.00 and set a “buy” rating for the company in a research report on Monday, July 24th.
+Wells Fargo & Company downgraded Interpublic Group of Companies from an “overweight” rating to an “equal weight” rating and reduced their price target for the stock from $43.00 to $33.00 in a research report on Monday, July 24th.
+Barclays reduced their price target on Interpublic Group of Companies from $42.00 to $40.00 in a research report on Friday, April 28th.
+Citigroup dropped their price objective on Interpublic Group of Companies from $45.00 to $43.00 and set a “buy” rating on the stock in a research note on Monday, July 24th.
+Finally, StockNews.com upgraded Interpublic Group of Companies from a “sell” rating to a “hold” rating in a research note on Tuesday.
+Seven equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of “Hold” and an average price target of $39.00.

 The Interpublic Group of Companies, Inc provides advertising and marketing services worldwide.
 It operates in three segments: Media, Data & Engagement Solutions, Integrated Advertising & Creativity Led Solutions, and Specialized Communications & Experiential Solutions.
 The Media, Data & Engagement Solutions segment provides media and communications services, digital services and products, advertising and marketing technology, e-commerce services, data management and analytics, strategic consulting, and digital brand experience under the IPG Mediabrands, UM, Initiative, Kinesso, Acxiom, Huge, MRM, and R/GA brand names.